CyVerse-learning-materials/SciApps_guide/annotation.rst

 *Summary*
 ~~~~~~~~~

-This tutorial covers how to use SciApps for your annotaition work - from accessing data in CyVerse Data Store to launching jobs, building workflows, running workflows, visualizing results, importing workflows, and using annotation to interpret GWAS results.
+This tutorial covers how to use SciApps for your annotaition work - accessing data in CyVerse Data Store, launching jobs, building workflows, running workflows, visualizing results, importing workflows, and using annotation to interpret GWAS results.

 More help and additional information